Aliluxxx/FakeMinecraft/docs/Application's requirements analysis and specificaiton.md

 To implement it, it will be required to create a separate application called server.\
 The server purpose is to:
 	- welcome every player, unless they are in a ban list
+	- implement new possible commands to authenticate the player
 	- create the world and send it to every player

 	The player that hosts the server will automatically have the admin role